ManimCommunity/manim/docs/source/guides/deep_dive.rst

 - :class:`.ImageMobject`, which represent images that you can display in your scene,
-- :class:`.PMobject`, which are very special mobjects used to represent point clouds; we will not discuss them further in this tutorial,
+- :class:`.PMobject`, which are very special mobjects used to represent point clouds; we will not discuss them further in this guide,
 - :class:`.VMobject`, which are *vectorized mobjects*, that is, mobjects that consist of points that are connected via curves.
 These are pretty much everywhere, and we will discuss them in detail in the next section.